 3. Prepare Formula Bottles with Warm Tap Water

 If you’re mixing a bottle of formula and have a sink on hand, there’s no need to go through the extra step of heating your bottle.
 Simply run warm water directly into the bottle when you’re mixing your formula.

-If you’re concerned about the purity of your local tap water, boil it for one minute and then allow it to cool to the appropriate temperature (98.6 degrees) before making your baby’s bottle (source).
+If you’re concerned about the purity of your local tap water, boil it for one minute, then allow it to cool to the appropriate temperature (98.6 degrees) before making your baby’s bottle (4).

 4. Use a Bottle Warmer

 There are several bottle warmer options on the market, so make sure you choose one that fits the size and shape of the bottles you’re using.
 These take the guesswork out of warming bottles — a simple touch of a button warms your bottle to the perfect temperature, hands-free.

 There are even some that are made for the car in case you’re away from home.
 And if you’re formula-feeding, you can choose one that dispenses, mixes and heats the water all in one simple step.
 It’s like a Keurig for your baby!